 Marié Nobematsu-Le Gassic

-My work oscillates between text-based sculpture, photography, writing, and dance, my work is many things at once.
+Translating between text-based sculpture, photography, writing, and dance, my work is many things at once.
 There is no blueprint for my process although there are habits, inclinations, and preferences.
 Looking for the sweet spot between precision and resignation, I work through personal history and research; a meticulous relationship to material; and the sense of place at a given site.
-The result is often subtle, sometimes surprising and does not (necessarily) serve to stand against time.
+The result is often subtle, simmers in ambiguity, and does not (necessarily) serve to stand against time.
 I am not rebelling nor am I confined.

 Blue Would Like to Have a Word